We Treat Adhesions That Cause Pain and Dysfunction

 When adhesions occur around the uterus, ovaries, fallopian tubes or the delicate fimbriae at the end of the uterine tubes, pain or infertility may result.
 They may impose upon structures within the female reproductive organs, block a fallopian tube, cover an ovary or cause inflammation on the walls of the uterus.
 While all of these may decrease reproductive function, they may or may not cause pain.
 Tiny adhesions that form between muscle cells deep within the cervix may cause pain during sexual intercourse, when the partner hits the cervix.
 Regardless of whether they cause pain, these adhesions can cause cervical stenosis (closing) or fibrosis (tightness), decreasing fertility and the ease of sperm transport into the uterus.
 The cervix is designed to be held in a midline position by four ligaments: to the pubic bones (in front), to the sacrum (in back), and to the pelvic walls (on each side).
 If any of these ligaments become adhered, the cervix is pulled by adhesions with each step a woman takes.
 Clinically, we find that this constant pull can cause inflammation in the uterus.
 As we now know, the body’s response to inflammation is to send in adhesive crosslinks.
 In this case, adhesions form on the uterine wall, decreasing the chance for egg implantation and pregnancy.

+Click to enlarge.
 Peer reviewed medical studies show that adhesions form after 55% to 100% of abdominal and pelvic surgeries.
-Click to enlarge.
+(Liakakos et al., 2001)

 We have helped many men, women and children overcome ongoing pain or dysfunction due to scars or adhesions.
 Our therapists use the Wurn Technique®, applying pressure and shearing to detach the crosslinks that adhesions are made of.
 Our primary therapy focus is treating adhesions affecting the soft tissues of the entire body: